-Though it releases less carbon than other fossil fuels when burned, methane itself is a powerful greenhouse gas, 105 times more potent that CO2 over a 20 year time horizon.
+Though it releases less carbon than other fossil fuels when burned, methane itself is a powerful greenhouse gas, up to 105 times more potent that CO2 over a 20 year time horizon.
 When a well is fracked, significant amounts of methane can be released into the air during the production stage – through leaks, venting, and flaring.
 Furthermore, methane escapes throughout the natural gas lifecycle, which includes storage and transportation.

 It is currently an accepted industry practice for raw methane to be purposefully released into the atmosphere.
 To keep pressure from building up inside the well bore after a well is fracked, drillers will sometimes vent or discharge some of the gas.
 This process is called “burping” the well.